cvanloo/no-checkin/README.md

 # @nocheckin

-Pre-commit hook that fails if staging area contains the text `@nocheckin`.
+Pre-commit hook that fails if staging area contains the text `@nocheckin` or `dbg!`.